4K TV Deals May Be Awesome, But You'd Be Stupid to Buy One

 Given that Sony also sells two UltraHD video cameras used for shooting films and television, as well as the 4K projectors used in cinemas to project such movies, it's not surprising that they're making a big investment in the technology.
 They've already struck deals to film and potentially broadcast this year's Wimbledon and next year's FIFA World Cup tournaments in 4K.

-While Blu-rays are capable of holding 4K content, most agree that the future of the advancement lies in streaming.
+While Blu-rays are capable of holding 4K content, most agree that the future of the advancement lies in streaming, which is possible with a Smart TV or streaming media player.
 Netflix, which already shoots its successful original series, House of Cards, in 4K told The Verge that it plans to deliver 4K content within the next two years.

 Technology Is Changing, So Your TV Might Be a Useless Antique Soon